 A Life Rooted in Back Roads

-I’ve lived in New England all my life—and most of it right here in Vermont.
-I grew up riding horses with my Mom on the dirt roads around Reading, where my family farm is.
-I learned to drive on those same roads—first with my Dad, then with my big brother teaching me stick shift in his Jeep.
+I’ve lived in New England all my life… most of it right here in Vermont.
+I grew up riding horses with my Mom on the dirt roads around Reading, Vermont where my family farm is.
+I learned to drive on those same roads; first with my Dad, then with my big brother teaching me stick shift in his Jeep.

-During Covid, my Dad and I started taking day trips in his top-down Jeep.
+During Covid, my Dad and I started taking day trips in his Jeep.
 I’d plan routes, pack a lunch, and we’d hit the road to see what we could find.
-We got lost sometimes—thanks, Google—but those wrong turns often led to the prettiest places.
+We got lost sometimes (GPS fails!) but those wrong turns often led to the prettiest places.

 Later, when some popular foliage spots became overwhelmed and ultimately closed off to tourists, I noticed people started wondering where else they could go.
 I thought: there are so many beautiful places, if someone could take folks there in a respectful way, that could really work.